 - Select for which browser you want to clear the cache.

-- Click on the Remove button and confirm the action.
+- Click the Review and Clean Up button and confirm the action.
 With MacCleaner Pro, you can also clean up the cache of all other applications on your Mac.

 If any website does not load or displays old outdated content, clearing the DNS cache can help to solve the issue.
 This can be done on Mac with a flush DNS command in Terminal.
 To effortlessly clear a browser cache on Mac, use the easy tool MacCleaner Pro.